- If the NVIDIA Control Panel won't open, this could be the result of outdated drivers, Windows updates, or hung processes.

-If you want, you can also force Nvidia Control Panel to start automatically with your system.
-To do that, you just need to create a shortcut of Nvidia Control Panel and put it in C:ProgramDataMicrosoftWindowsStart MenuProgramsStartUp directory.
+You may also force NVIDIA Control Panel to start automatically with your system.
+To do that, you just need to create a shortcut of the NVIDIA Control Panel and put it in the following directory:

 - Click on Change settings that are currently unavailable.

 - Uncheck Turn on fast startup (recommended) option and click Save changes.

 After doing that, the Fast Boot option should be disabled completely.
 Bear in mind that your system will start a bit slower than before, but the problem with NVIDIA Control Panel should be resolved.

 8. Reinstall the driver from NVIDIA GeForce Experience

 - Open NVIDIA GeForce Experience.

 - Now head over to the Drivers section.

 - Select Re-install the driver option, select the components and click on Install.